 You can get even more if you open a Money Market – 1.85 percent, with the same minimum starting balance of $100.

 4. Get Rid of the Contract Already!

-Seriously, when it comes to racking up the amount you’re saving, cutting the cord is second only to automating your savings.
-If you don’t believe me, check out our list of the best TV streaming services to help you cut the cord rather simply.
+When it comes to racking up the amount you’re saving, cutting the cord is second only to automating your savings.

 5. Cancel Unused Subscriptions